emiliocantuc/sklearnFittedVotingEstimators/README.md

 In addition, the modified VotingClassifier supports scenarios where the voting models have been trained on a different set of labels.

 # Usage
-Both ModifiedVotingClassifier and ModifiedVotingRegressor act like sklearn's VotingClassifier and VotingRegressor respectively, the only exception being that their constructors take both unfitted and fitted estimators:
+Both the modified VotingClassifier and VotingRegressor act like sklearn's VotingClassifier and VotingRegressor respectively, the only exception being that their constructors take in both unfitted and fitted estimators:

 ```
 # Classification
-eclf1 = ModifiedVotingClassifier(
+eclf1 = VotingClassifier(
     fitted_estimators=[('lr', clf1), ('rf', clf2)],
     unfitted_estimators=[('gnb', clf3)],
     weights=[0.5,0.3,0.2], # gnb:0.5, lr:0.3, rf:0.2